jason-fox/org.doctales.xmltask/README.md

 [![license](https://img.shields.io/github/license/doctales/org.doctales.xmltask)](http://www.apache.org/licenses/LICENSE-2.0)

 **org.doctales.xmltask** is an abstract base DITA-OT Plug-in for the [DITA-OT](http://dita-ot.github.io) that provides the [OOPS Consultancy XMLTask](http://www.oopsconsultancy.com/software/xmltask/) library.
+Xmltask provides the facility for automatically editing XML files as part of an Ant build.
 It is designed to be extended.

 # Install